Bobagi/Project-Zomboid-Ubuntu-Server/README.md

     exit
     ```

-14. Once you have configured the settings as you like, navigate to the following folder on your Windows machine:
+14. Once you have configured the settings as you like, navigate to the following folder on your Windows machine if you already have a server:

     ```
     C:\Users\yourusername\Zomboid\Server